 Suppose you’re going to a country with high medical costs and you need to be flown back in an emergency.
 Without medical expense cover, the cost to you could be huge.

 Why is it so hard to get insurance?

 Getting travel insurance when you have or have had cancer can be difficult.

 Insurance companies only make money from people who don't claim.
 Because you’ve been ill, they think you’re more likely to claim.
 For example, you might need to cancel your trip or have medical treatment abroad.
 This makes you a bigger risk to the company, and they can refuse to give you travel insurance.

 But finding travel insurance is getting easier.
-Many insurance companies are now looking at cases individually, rather than refusing everyone who has had cancer.
+Many insurance companies now look at individual cases rather than refusing everyone who has had cancer.

 Travel insurance for people with cancer

 Some high street travel insurance companies will give you medical cover if you have a doctor’s letter saying you’re fit enough to travel.
 But many others will insure you only for treatment that isn't to do with your cancer.

 So although you'll have travel insurance, it won't cover any treatment you might need because of your cancer.
 You'll have to pay for that yourself.